Drosophila lab studying organ size control, organ crosstalk and metabolism

 How do neurons maintain their specialised status?

 The bidirectional conversion between differentiated cells and stem cells often underlies carcinogenesis.
 Mechanisms must be in place to prevent differentiated cells from reverting to multipotent stem cells.
-We have recently discovered that zinc finger transcription factor Nerfin-1 is required to maintain neurons in a differentiated state (Froldi et al., 2015).
+We have recently discovered that zinc finger transcription factor Nerfin-1 is required to maintain neurons in a differentiated state.
 In the absence of Nerfin-1, neurons rapidly increase their cellular growth and switch on stem cell markers, then form tumours.
 The lab is interested in identifying novel transcription factors that regulate this process, and investigate whether these factors are involved in regeneration.
 Related papers: Francesca Froldi, Milan Szuperak et al., G&D, 2015, Joep Vissers, Francesca Froldi et a., Cell Reports, 2018

 How do dietary nutrients affect the ability of stem cells and stem cell-derived tumours to grow and divide?